amiremohamadi/peylang/README.md

 # Peyman Language

-A programming language to make fun of our friend, Peyman.
+A programming language to honor our beloved friend, Peyman.

 ## Installation from source